 As dusk approaches, we decided to hang a dead sheep on top of the fountain at the village centre and sit around to wait for the pseudo-vampire to appear.

 “This is boring…!
 We’ve been waiting for 2 hours!”
-Sakaki moaned.
+Sakaki shouted.

 “Shhh!
-Can’t see in the dark?
+Can you not see in the dark?
 Look up!”
-I hushed him and pointed towards the sky.
+I shushed him and pointed up into the sky.